 5. VOX and Support for Democracy: Legacies from an Authoritarian Past

-José Rama is a Lecturer at University Carlos III Madrid - Department of Social Sciences, Spain.
-He holds a PhD in Political Science at the Autonomous University of Madrid (UAM), Spain.
-At present he has published in a number of leading journals including, amongst others, Journal of Democracy, Government and Opposition, and European Political Science Review.
+José Rama is a Lecturer in the Department of Political Science & International Relations at Universidad Autónoma de Madrid (UAM), Spain.
+He holds a PhD in Political Science at UAM.
+He has published in a number of leading journals including, amongst others, Journal of Democracy, Government and Opposition, and European Political Science Review.

 Stuart J. Turnbull-Dugarte is an Assistant Professor at the University of Southampton, UK.
 He holds a PhD in Political Science from King’s College London, UK.
-At present he has published in a number of leading journals including, amongst others, the European Journal of Political Research, Journal of European Public Policy, West European Politics and Electoral Studies.
+He has published in a number of leading journals including, amongst others, the European Journal of Political Research, Journal of European Public Policy, West European Politics and Electoral Studies.

 "Teachers of comparative politics, students of democratic processes, and researchers on extremist parties will find in this book a small, precious treasure of data, analysis, and comprehension.
 Through the case of VOX, its authors, a bright team of young scholars, offer a rigorous examination of Spanish democracy and an invaluable contribution to the literature on populist radical right parties." — José Ramón Montero, Universidad Autónoma de Madrid, Spain